Chunkys0up7/AttemptTwoPractioner/docs/frontend_phase2_plan.md

 ## References
 - Backend work for these sections is complete (see `PHASE_2_CORE_FUNCTIONALITY_CHECKLIST.md`).
 - This checklist supersedes previous frontend checklists for Phase 2.
+- Multi-language snippet support is implemented in all code/script editing areas via CodeEditor and PropertiesPanel.